technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 0/Lab 0 - Setting up lab environment for Power App.md

 **Estimated Duration:** 7 min

-**Objective:** In this lab, you will acquire Power Apps trial license.
+**Objective:** In this lab, you will acquire Power Apps trial license and configure the Micorsoft Teams apps.

 ### **Task 1: Assign** **Power Apps trial license**